ShuhangFeng/Cinematic_synergy/README.md

-# How to use the project locally
+# How to setup and run the project locally

 ## Starting Frontend
 install node, you can download it from https://nodejs.org/en